diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_2/welcome_to_term_2/README.md

+# Welcome to Term 2

-Welcome to the Data Scientist Nanodegree Program Welcome to Udacity
+  1. Welcome to the Data Scientist Nanodegree Program
+  2. Welcome to Udacity
-Get Help with Your Account
+  3. Get Help with Your Account
-The Skills That Set You Apart
+  4. The Skills That Set You Apart